Usage Guide

 </configuration>

-With the tag classesDependencyInPackageAllowed you can prohibit dependecies between classes within the same package.
+With the tag classesDependencyInPackageAllowed you can prohibit dependencies between classes within the same package.

 <configuration>